Buratai salutes soldiers for insurgency fight - Nigeria Today

 Buratai salutes soldiers for insurgency fight

-The Chief of Army staff, Lt.-Gen. Tukur Buratai has commended the efforts and sacrifices of gallant officers and men of the Nigerian Army currently engaged in the counter-insurgency operations in the North East and other operations across the country and abroad.
+Maiduguri – The Chief of Army staff, Lt.-Gen. Tukur Buratai has commended the efforts and sacrifices of gallant officers and men of the Nigerian Army currently engaged in the counter insurgency operations in the North East and other operations across the country and abroad.

 Buratai gave the commendation in a Christmas and New Year message to the the personnel.